zakodium-oss/react-plot-docs/docs/400_hooks/200_draw.md

 ## useDrawRectangle

+There are 3 steps in order ot implement the draw rectangle:

 - wrap your plot component in `<PlotController>`
 - add the hook: `const drawRectangle = useDrawRectangle();`
 - add the `drawRectangle.annotations` in order to draw the zoom rectangle: `<Annotations>{drawRectangle.annotations}</Annotations>`